polinelottin/image-slider-app/README.md

 <!--te-->

 ## About
-:rocket: This is an example of Image Slider usign HTML canvas.
+This is an example of Image Slider usign HTML canvas.

 ## Getting Started
 Required!
 Gulp installed `npm install -g gulp`